lhbikos/ReC_Psychometrics/docs/11-CFA_2ndOrder.md

 The suggestion for practice spans the [prior chapter](#CFA1st) and this one .
 For this combination assignment, you should plan to:

 * Prepare the data frame for CFA.
-* Specify and run unidimensional, single order (with correlated facrors), second-order, and bifactor models.
+* Specify and run unidimensional, single order (with correlated factors), second-order, and bifactor models.
 * Narrate the adequacy of fit with $\chi ^{2}$, CFI, RMSEA, SRMR.
   - Write a mini-results section for each.
 * Compare model fit with $\chi ^{2}\Delta$, AIC, and BIC.